ALERTCalifornia

 VIEW LIVE CAMERA FEEDS

-ALERTCalifornia has more than 1,144 high-definition, pan-tilt-zoom cameras deployed across California (as of January 2025), providing a 24-hour backcountry network with near-infrared night vision to monitor disasters such as active wildfires.
+ALERTCalifornia has more than 1,200 high-definition, pan-tilt-zoom cameras deployed across California (as of February 2026), providing a 24-hour backcountry network with near-infrared night vision to monitor disasters such as active wildfires.
 ALERTCalifornia cameras can perform 360-degree sweeps approximately every two minutes and can view as far as 60 miles on a clear day and 120 miles on a clear night.
-Explore our “camera quilt” to view live camera feeds and for more details on camera and network status.

 ALERTCalifornia has an extensive, ever-expanding camera network in California.
 Researchers at UC San Diego have taken the lead in creating the cyberinfrastructure to process, store, manage and visualize the massive amounts of incoming data from these camera installations.
 Our discoveries help mitigate the impact of wildfires on people and property, and bolster research into how to best prepare and respond to wildfire threats, both before, during and after serious burn events.